 Last week we learned about microrobots.
-This lesson we are going to focus on robots in surgery or in the medical field.
-There are some specific surgeries robots are best suited to assist doctors; some examples are hernia repair, colon surgery, gallbladder, laparoscopic and many more.
+In this lesson we are going to focus on robots in surgery or in the medical field.
+There are some specific surgeries robots are best suited to assist doctors; some examples are hernia repair, colon surgery, gallbladder, laparoscopic, and many more.
 Check out this website da Vinci Robotic Surgery.
 It does a great job explaining all of the robotic surgeries available.

 Wow, did you know the robots simply hold instruments but do not do the surgery itself without the doctor driving the robot?
 Watch this clip to learn more: Dr. Michael Stine Discusses Robotic Surgery – St. Joseph’s Women’s Hospital.

-Next, read this article 4 Ways That Robot Surgery Is Advantageous.
+Next, read the article 4 Ways That Robot Surgery Is Advantageous.
 After reading all of the above sites and articles, journal the benefits of minimally invasive robotic surgery.

 Now that we have seen how robots can assist during surgery, let’s see how robots are helping amputees feel and get around again.
 Read this article and watch the short video on Prosthetic Offers Real-Time Mind Control of Robotic Hand.

 It is amazing to see how robotics can impact the medical field.
 Before we know it, the prosthetics will be able to connect to the brain using biomimetic feedback.
 Check out the article on this future.

 - da Vinci Robotic Surgery